AviatrixSystems/Docs/HowTos/customize_aws_iam_policy.rst

 e. sns – to create/delete/list/subscribe/unsubscribe SNS and SNS topic for gateway HA feature

-f. route53 – to create/delete/list hosted zone, and change resource record for GeoVPN feature
+f. route53 – to create/delete/list hosted zone, and change the resource record for GeoVPN feature

 g. cloudwatch – to put/delete alarm for Aviatrix gateway HA feature